 Our tip will be online shortly.
 Please check back soon.

-The Supreme Novices’ Hurdle is the opening race of Cheltenham Festival 2017 – taking place on Tuesday 14th March 2017.
+The Supreme Novices’ Hurdle is the opening race of Cheltenham Festival 2017 and is held on Tuesday 14th March 2017.
 Started by the Cheltenham roar, it takes place over 2 miles on the Old Course with 8 hurdles.

 The betting trends for the Supreme Novices hurdle are as follows:

 - All of the previous 10 winners had at least 2 hurdle runs, with 8 of them having at least 4

 - 9 out of the last 10 winners won their last start before the Supreme Novices (exception: Menorah finished 2nd)